 Wunderfund.co handles all transactions and communications electronically.
 Once you have established an investor account with Wunderfund.co, and consented to electronic delivery of material, Wunderfund.co will provide you a copy of the Investor Agreement to be signed electronically.
 A PDF version of the executed forms will be emailed to all parties for record keeping purposes.
 A copy of your contract will also be available on Wunderfund.co, in your profile.

-The maximum investment is based on your annual income and net worth.
-Wunderfund.co will automatically let you know how much you can invest once you establish your investor profile.
-To calculate your maximum investment without the assistance of Wunderfund.co, use the following formulas:
+The maximum investment allowable in a 12-month period is based on your annual income and net worth.
+Wunderfund.co will automatically let you know how much you can invest in a given 12-month period once you establish your investor profile.
+We calculate your maximum investment using the following formulas:

 If either your annual income or your net worth is less than $107,000, then during any 12-month period, you can invest up to the greater of either $2,200 or 5% of the lesser of your annual income or net worth.